+ECTS Credits

+Cycle

-ECTS Credits Duration 4 Every 2nd term, Winter Term 1
+Every 2nd term, Winter Term

+1

-Courses in module ID Course Hours per week C/E/T Term CP Responsible Lecturer(s) 25679 Markov Decision Models I (p.
-164) 2/1/2 W 4 K. Waldmann
+ID Course Hours per week C/E/T Term СР Responsible Lecturer(s) 2550679 Markov Decision Models I (p.
+161) 2/1/2 W 4 K. Waldmann

 The assessment of the module is in a written examination according to §4(2), 1 of the examination regulation of the Bachelor programme in Information Engineering and Management.
 In each term (usually in March and July), one examination is held for both courses.
 The grade of the module corresponds to the grade of this examination